Rishk3/Food-Recipe-Suggester-Full-stack-Node-React-/readme.md

 1. Navigate to the frontend directory and install dependencies: npm install
+2. Setup Env file add REACT_APP_API_BASE_URL=http://localhost:8000/api
+   inside .env file
-2. Start the frontend development server: npm start
+3. Start the frontend development server: npm start
    This will run the frontend server on port 3000.
 Open your browser and go to http://localhost:3000 to access the app.